-

 - Lower peak demand charges

-Smart Charging Software Improves Fleet Operations
+Smart Charging Software

-- Assign chargers to specific vehicles or drivers
+- Assign chargers to vehicles or drivers

-- Track charging sessions by vehicle
+- Track charging sessions

 - Monitor energy usage and costs

-- Generate reports for accounting and sustainability tracking
+- Generate reports

-- Integrate with fleet management software
+- Integrate with fleet systems

-- Send alerts if chargers go offline
+- Send alerts

-Maintenance Is Non-Negotiable for Fleet EV Chargers
+Maintenance Is Non-Negotiable

 Fleet chargers experience: